 Please note parents are expected to provide nappies, wipes and formula milk.

-Registration Fee: £75.00 non-refundable Deposit: £400.00 refundable subject to Terms and Conditions Late Collection Charge: £10.00 for every 15 minutes Nursery Outings: As and when they take place
+Registration Fee: £75.00 non-refundable Deposit: 2 weeks fees refundable subject to Terms and Conditions Late Collection Charge: £10.00 for every 15 minutes Nursery Outings: As and when they take place

 Funding, Tax-Free Childcare and Vouchers

-To qualify, each parent (or the sole parent in a lone parent family) will need to earn, on average, at least the equivalent of 16 hours on the national minimum wage per week and no more than £100,000 per year.
-Self-employed parents and parents on zero-hours contracts will be eligible if they meet the average earnings criteria.
+To qualify for the current 3+ funding, each parent (or the sole parent in a lone parent family) will need to earn, on average, at least the equivalent of 16 hours on the national minimum wage per week and no more than £100,000 per year.
+Self- employed parents and parents on zero-hours contracts will be eligible if they meet the average earnings criteria.
 Families where one parent is not in paid employment (or neither parent works) will usually not be eligible for the additional 15 hours.
 There are exceptions for parents who are on parental, maternity, paternity, adoption or sick leave.
 Parents who are studying or in training will not be eligible unless this is combined with paid work which meets the minimum average earnings threshold.

 To find out more please visit the Childcare Choices website.

-Please note: Whilst we participate in 15 and 30 hours funded entitlement to Early Years Education for 3 and 4 year olds this does not guarantee the availability of a place.
-In addition, parents’ must adhere to the Bright Little Stars session choices.
+Please note: Whilst we participate in 15 and 30 hours funded entitlement to Early Years Education this does not guarantee the availability of a place.

 All BLS Nurseries are registered and accept payments from Tax-Free Childcare accounts.
 Tax-Free Childcare is a more accessible alternative to the Employer Childcare Voucher scheme offering tax efficient savings when paying for your nursery fees.
 Tax-Free Childcare will be open to all qualifying parents, unlike childcare vouchers which can only be bought by people whose employer offers the scheme.
 It is a scheme by which the government will top up a designated childcare bank account by 20p for every 80p deposited, up to a maximum of £2,000 per child per year.
 It is the responsibility of the parent to ensure the Tax-Free Childcare payments are set up in line with the terms of the Bright Little Stars Contract.